brandtkeller/personal-blog/content/posts/homelab/home-automation.md

 **Note:** If you are interested in an streamlined package for setting up Home-Assistant on a bare piece of hardware, please let me know.
 I am considering it.
 (Thinking something like 4 cpu/8gb ram).

 You'll need somewhere to deploy Home Assistant - for me I use self-hosting as a chance to learn more about different parts of Kubernetes and application orchestration that may overlap in my work.
 So I have a Kubernetes cluster solely for deploying home services.
 There was a lack of popular and supported home assistant Helm charts - so I ended up starting a repository for collection of helm charts I use for Home Assistant.
-You can fint it [here](https://github.com/brandtkeller/home-assistant-helm).
+You can find it [here](https://github.com/brandtkeller/home-assistant-helm).

 Once deployed you'll configure a number of things - I'm going to add an in-depth guide for that soon - as it contains a lot of details.